rustomax/rust-iterators/README.md

 // output: 1 2 3 4 5 6 7 8 9 10
 ```

-If you do not use the loop iterator variable, you can avoid instantiating it by leveraging the `_` pattern.
-For instance, the following code prints out the number of elements in the iterator without instantiating a loop iterator variable:
+If you do not use the loop variable, you can simply use the `_` pattern:

 ```rust
 let mut n: i32 = 0;